ripSquid/styrdokument/stadgar/eng/stadgar.md

 The chapter board may suggest other signatories that the chapter meeting can approve.

-§1.6.2 The chapter's signatories shall be at least 20 years old and have no payment defaults and must not be in any criminal record.
+§1.6.2 The chapter's signatories shall be at least 20 years old, have no payment defaults, and must not appear in any criminal records.

 ### §1.7 Structure